BillHertzing/Bill.Hertzing.github.io/personal/_posts/2021-04-17-Welcome-to-the-Personal-section-of-my-site.md

 Title: Welcome to the Personal section of my site
 date: 2021-04-17 12:00:50 -0600
 tags: Introduction Personal
-layout: post
 description: Explanation of how to register for and use the personal section of this site.
 category: personal
 ---

-## TL DR
+I've long hoped to have a website that I can use to share information with my friends and family, without having to create content for each individual social media site.
+This is it!

 If you would like to have access to my posts and pictures about family and friends, direct message me via text message, e-mail or a phone call.
 I'll add you to the list of people who have access.
 In the future, I hope to have a simple login form that will make it very easy to authenticate using any of your social media apps, or using a userid / password.

-## Welcome

-I've long hoped to have a website that I can use to share information with my friends and family, without having to create content for each individual social media site.
-This is it!

 ## Pictures and Videos